kevintruong/til/Heap Memory Allocation.md

 If a new malloc request for 2KB is executed (`malloc(2048)`), where should `malloc` reserve the memory?
 It could use the last 2KB hole (which happens to be the perfect size!) or it could split one of the other two free holes.
 These choices represent different placement strategies.

+Whichever hole is chosen, the allocator will need to split the hole into two: The newly allocated space (which will be returned to the program) and a smaller hole (if there is spare space left over).

 A perfect-fit strategy finds the smallest hole that is of sufficient size (at least 2KB):